 Another disease that may come under this mysterious title is spontaneous pneumothorax, which is where a lung collapses for no reason.

 This happens to around 1 million people a year.
-Within that 1 million, there probably is a vaper.
-There is also probably a vegan, a non-smoker, someone who lives a super healthy life.
+Some studies have established vaping oils as a risk factor for developing both primary and secondary pneumothorax.
+But This can happen to almost anyone probably a vegan, a non-smoker, someone who lives a super healthy life.
+The exact cause and risk factors are still under study.

 It is spontaneous.